amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-gateway-keycloak-rbac-resource-server.md

 Here we are setting a route for any path request matching `/product` will be directed to the resource server (product-service) that is running at localhost at port 9191.

-In the default-filters section, we would have to add “TokenRelay”, so that the API Gateway passes the JWT access token to the resource server.
+In the "default-filters" section, we would have to add “TokenRelay”, so that the API Gateway passes the JWT access token to the resource server.

 With these properties, we are set to now run both the applications, i.e the API gateway and the product service.